BootNodeDev/dAppBooster/pull_request_template.md

 - [ ] Automated tests
 - [ ] Other (explain)

-# Checklist
+# Remember to check that:

-- [ ] My code follows the style guidelines of this project
+- Your code follows the style guidelines of this project
-- [ ] I have performed a self-review of my code
+- You have performed a self-review of your code
-- [ ] I have commented my code in hard-to-understand areas
+- You have commented your code in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- You have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
+- Your changes generate no new warnings

 # Screenshots